 Shamrock screams unintelligibly at Michael Cole after being asked, “What just happened?”
 Shamrock is nearly at Zandig, “JEEEEEEEEEEEEEEZUS!” levels of madness over a wrestling match here as he knocks over the chainlink fence/55 gallon drum Raw Is War interview set and storms off.

-Match 4: Farooq & Too Cold Scorpio vs. DOA (w/ Paul Ellering)
+Match 4: Faarooq & Too Cold Scorpio vs. DOA (w/ Paul Ellering)

 Bradshaw joins JR and Lawler on commentary for this match.
 He’s still pissed off at Terry Funk for not telling him he was planning on leaving the company until prior to last night’s match at Fully Loaded.
 He says that no one should ever cross him.

-Scorpio gets beat up by the DOA for awhile until Farooq gets the tag.
+Scorpio gets beat up by the DOA for awhile until Faarooq gets the tag.
 The DOA beat on him as well, but he hits a bulldog on the DOA guy that JR thinks is Skull.
-Skull(?) then bails out to the floor but Farooq goes after him.
-Eight Ball nails Farooq and then Scorpio goes up top and hits some sort of lucha move that takes out everyone.
+Skull(?) then bails out to the floor but Faarooq goes after him.
+8-Ball nails Faarooq and then Scorpio goes up top and hits some sort of lucha move that takes out everyone.
 Scopio rolls back in and pounds on Skull (maybe) but ends up getting double-teamed.

 Over at the announce table Lawler asks Bradshaw some benign question and Bradshaw gets all up in Lawler’s face telling him to call the damn match because, “this isn’t Comedy Central, it’s a fight!”

-Farooq tags in and one of the DOA guys gets sent out to the floor.
+Faarooq tags in and one of the DOA guys gets sent out to the floor.
 Bradshaw gets up and starts wailing on him and then gives Scorpio a big boot and hits the ring.
-He and Farooq stand in the center of the ring an wail on one another.
+He and Faarooq stand in the center of the ring an wail on one another.
 Scorpio and the DOA join in the fisticuffs.
 Everyone is punching everyone else.

 Officials eventually arrive and order is kind of restored as Bradshaw stomps off.